mattgwagner/New-Machine/README.md

 vagrant powershell (from Windows)

-vagrant RDP -- Doesn't seem to work on OS-X reliability, use Remote Desktop client and point it to localhost with the allocated port.
+vagrant RDP -- Doesn't seem to work on OS-X reliably, use Remote Desktop client and point it to localhost with the allocated port.

 # See Also